Menu

 • can allow members to receive any remaining property if the corporation is dissolved

-• may invest its funds as directors think fit, subject to the limitations contained in any gifts and the articles or bylaws
+• may invest its funds as directors think fit, subject to the limitations placed on any gifts and in the corporation’s articles or bylaws

 Charitable Corporations

-• are usually financed by government grants, donations, public property
+• are usually financed by government grants and donations

 • are primarily for the benefit of the public